News of data breaches seem to come out every day. Here are a few things you can do to protect your information.

 - File tax returns as early as possible to try to prevent fraudulent filings.
 Data breaches like these are one of the main ways con artists get the information they need to pull off tax identity theft.

 - Imposter scams.
-Con artists may pose as representatives of Equifax and call or email you to “verify your information.”
-Because they now have your personal information, it might seem legitimate at first.
+Con artists may pose as representatives of a bank, a credit card company, a credit bureau, or the IRS and call or email you to “verify your information.”
+Because they now have some of your personal information, it might seem legitimate at first.
 As a rule, do not ever offer up personal information to anyone, at any time, who calls YOU.

-- Similarly, sophisticated email scammers will use your real data — data compromised in the breach — to mimic legitimate communication from your bank, etc. Ignore instructions to click on a link or open a PDF file because you need to “check your account” or “verify a transaction.”
+- Similarly, sophisticated email scammers will use your real data — data compromised in a breach — to mimic legitimate communication from your bank, etc. Ignore instructions to click on a link or open a PDF file because you need to “check your account” or “verify a transaction.”
+Never click on these links or files.
 You could be downloading malicious software that would allow them to hijack your system or record your keystrokes.
 It is best to assume the worst and instead visit your bank’s or credit card’s website directly (not via a link in an email) or call their 800-number.

 Given the volume of breaches over in the last few years, there is a good chance your information has been exposed somewhere.
 Taking these steps will help give you peace of mind and protect your identity from hackers and thieves.